Laboratory Design and Planning Guide for 2021

 Acquire a Comprehensive Equipment List

-Building a lab can be expensive, and without proper planning, it is easy to find yourself suddenly over-budget.
-Most laboratory equipment like HPLC instruments and mass spectrometers can cause a very large dent in a lab budget, in addition to the specialized benches required to operate these products.
+Building a lab can be expensive, and without proper planning, it is easy to go over budget suddenly.
+Laboratory equipment like HPLC instruments and mass spectrometers can also significantly deplete a lab budget, as can the specialized benches required to operate these products.

-Knowing types, quantities, and storage requirements of all equipment set to be included in the lab will help you create an accommodating design, and help you budget accordingly.
+Knowing the types, quantities, and storage requirements of all equipment included in the lab will help you create an accommodating design and budget accordingly.

 Size Your Lab Appropriately

-It may seem like an obvious point, but you must select a lab layout and physical space that is sized appropriately for your purposes.
+It may seem obvious, but you must select a lab layout and physical space sized appropriately for your purposes.
 Far too often, lab floor plan requirements are underestimated, resulting in over-flow, inadequate storage, and cluttered working conditions.

 Though you may feel inclined to try to be economical with space, allowing for ample storage and the possibility of expansion will serve you better in the long run.
 This step will require participation from lab managers, personnel, and designers to accurately determine just how much space is needed to perform necessary functions efficiently and safely.